Positive Representations of Split Real Simply-laced Quantum Groups: Construction of the positive representations

-We will construct the action of the generators $E_i,F_i,K_i$ of $U_q(\g_\R)$ on $L^2(\R^N)$ for a particular $i$ using a specific realization of the longest element $w_0$ of the Weyl group $W$ depending on $i$.
-Here $N=l(w_0)$ is the dimension of the positive unipotent subgroup $U_{>0}^+$.
-Then using Theorem \ref{trans} we can find the actions corresponding to arbitrary choice of reduced expression of $w_0$ by a unitary transformation, hence in particular the positivity and the transcendental relations are preserved once we prove it for a particular realization.
+We will first construct the action of the generators $E_i$, $F_i$, $K_i$ of $\cU_q(\g_\R)$ on the Hilbert space $L^2(\R^N)$ for a particular $i\in I$ using a specific choice of reduced word $\bii$.
+Then using Theorem \ref{trans} we can find the actions corresponding to an arbitrary choice of $\bii$ by a unitary transformation, hence in particular the positivity and the transcendental relations are preserved once we prove it for some $\bii$.
+Finally, we will prove in Section \ref{sec:com} that the actions really satisfy the defining commutation relations of $\cU_q(\g_\R)$.